 - Protruding abdomen or belly area

-Many women who experience heavy and prolonged bleeding during or in between their periods develop anemia, which can lead to fatigue.
+Many women who experience heavy and prolonged menstrual bleeding develop anemia, which can lead to fatigue.
 Heavy bleeding can also impact what a woman wears because she may be worried about bleeding through her clothes or if feminine hygiene products will be more visible through certain types of clothing.
 Constant heavy bleeding can impact the way a woman feels physically and mentally.

 Uterine fibroids may increase the frequency a woman needs to use the bathroom because they can expand the uterus and put pressure on the bladder or colon.
 An expanded uterus can make a woman’s stomach swell or cause bloating.
 Women with fibroids can also experience pain due to their size and location.
 These symptoms can affect the quality of life a woman has because she is constantly dealing with these uncomfortable and painful symptoms.